awslabs/aws-serverless-data-lake-framework/sdlf-utils/pipeline-examples/topic-modelling/README.md

     # Run in sdlf-stageB repository
     git checkout -b ml
     ```
-    Then replace the CloudFormation ```template.yaml``` file in the ```sdlf-stageB``` repository with the one located in the local directory.
-This new CloudFormation template defines a step function which includes multiple ML steps.
+    Then replace the CloudFormation ```template.yaml``` and ```./state-machine/stage-b.asl.json``` files in the ```sdlf-stageB``` repository with the ones located in the local directory.
+This new CloudFormation template and State Machine structure define a step function which includes multiple ML steps.
 Moreover, add the additional lambdas from the local directory to ```sdlf-stageB``` repository and replace the postupdate lambda.

     You can run a ```git diff``` to see these changes.
 We then push them to the repository:
     ```bash